mbravosoto/stellar-token-smart-contract/README.md

 - Validates error codes using `assert_eq!(result, Err(Ok(TokenError::...)))`
 - Optimizes storage by removing keys when balances or allowances reach zero
 - Emits detailed events for all state-changing operations

+## 🤝 Contributions
+This project was made as part of Applied Rust in Soroban Token Implementation from [Código Futura course](https://github.com/BuenDia-Builders/codigofutura/tree/main/2er-semana-aplicacion/5-Clase) organized by Buen Día Builders.